 Hat Tips From Popular Blogs

-Have you ever read a blog post on a site like Gawker and Mashable and at the bottom there is an attribution link that looks like h/t JesseB123?
+Have you ever read a blog post on a site like Gawker and Mashable and at the bottom there is an attribution link?
 That’s the author indicating where they got the scoop on the story.
 Often times these hat tips are from little known or very niche blogs.
 Instead of getting a scoop from Buzzfeed, you can go directly to the source.
 Add that blogger to a Twitter list or subscribe to their blog via Feedly’s RSS.

 Feedly – Since Google killed off Google Reader, Feedly has become the defacto RSS feeder for many.
 Feedly makes it really easy for you to create your own lists of content feeds.
 You can narrow your search for content based on a topic or a single blog.
 Like building your Twitter list, it will take you some time to come up with a strong base of blogs you trust and want to share their content.
 But once you do, you’ll have a steady stream of content for your newsletter.

 Nuzzel – Nuzzel is a great app that let’s you know what’s popular based on who you follow on Twitter.
 It might only take a few shares to get an article on your radar.
 Many of the links I see from my Nuzzel account will be found on a news aggregator the following day.

 Hacker News – Hacker news is a popular news aggregator for hackers.
 The articles are often tech-based.
 You’d think this wouldn’t be a great resource since the front-page is determined by votes and popularity.
 That could be the case, but if you go to their New section, you’ll see the very latest links that are being shared.
 You’ll never know when you stumble onto a great article no one else has picked up yet.